 Home to perhaps the most stunning harbour in the world and more attractions and activities to enjoy than perhaps anywhere in the country, Sydney gets better every time you visit.

 Check out our list of the best free things to do in Sydney.

 About two hours away from Moama you will hit the lovely town of Swan Hill in Victoria.

-Boasting a Mediterranean climate, Swan Hill is a great outdoor destination, with top golf courses, lots of river-based activities and hiking around.
+Boasting a Mediterranean climate, Swan Hill is a great outdoor destination, with top golf courses, lots of activities on the Murray River, and hiking and national parks around.

 Head South to Melbourne

-You’re only 3 hours drive to Melbourne, the most cosmopolitan city in the country, and if you haven’t been before it’s definitely worth a trip!
+From the Murray River, it’s only a 3 hours drive to Melbourne, the most cosmopolitan city in the country.
+If you haven’t been before it’s definitely worth a trip!

 Check out our guide on how to spend 3 days in Melbourne.